WHY DON’T YOU MAKE A 6 PISTON CALIPER?

 On an asphalt track, take the car up to full speed emulating a race condition.
 (If you don’t the front to rear bias will not match race conditions and your bias will be off).
 Dial brake to the rear until you can feel the rear achieving lockup.
 Take one turn back to the front and you are now as balanced as possible using all four tires to the maximum.
 If you cannot achieve this goal, then you may need to resize the master cylinder choices.

 If you are using TBM Brakes, you will quickly see that due to the caliper rigidity, and subsequently, no premature rear brake lockup, you will be able to dial in far more rear brake thereby reducing the load and wear on the front brakes.
 Most drivers using TBM Brakes will opt for a smaller rear master cylinder than with other brands for this reason.

 The brake calipers are also known as the “slaves”.
 They won’t work if they don’t receive pressure from the masters.
-If a master cylinder begins to allow “bypass”, the gages will quickly show that the source of pressure supply, (the master cylinders), are failing to reach the calipers.
-The gages can save you precious time at the track sorting out brake problems.
+If a master cylinder begins to allow “bypass”, the gauges will quickly show that the source of pressure supply, (the master cylinders), are failing to reach the calipers.
+The gauges can save you precious time at the track sorting out brake problems.

 WHY DO YOU RECOMMEND SCUFFING ROTORS AS PART OF WEEKLY BRAKE PREP?

 The purpose of scuffing the rotors is primarily for race vehicles, but also pertains to street cars.

 In the case of the racing community, the severe brake use will usually cause a “transfer layer” of material to the rotor that is deposited unevenly on the surface.
 The uneven deposit can cause material buildup thicker in some areas than others causing vibration in the pedal.
 By scuffing the rotors with about 80 grit sandpaper, the excess material is removed allowing better contact with the pad.